Rochester Police Department: Killing of Daniel Prude

 Protests started on September 2, and continued many days afterwards.
 Police repeatedly clashed with protesters, facing further scrutiny for crowd control tactics used on multiple nights that escalated tensions.
 City Hall, the Public Safety Building, and two police substations have been locations of marches and protests.

 Protesters marched and assembled at police barricades surrounding city buildings the evenings of Sept 2 through the 5th.
 Crowds were dispersed multiple nights in a row through use of tear gas, pepper spray, pepper balls, an LRAD and flash bangs after some in the crowds threw objects including rocks, fireworks and water bottles at officers.

 The protest organizers have repeatedly called for the resignation of Police Chief La'Ron Singletary, who initially refused; and Mayor Lovely Warren.
 Protesters demanded that involved officers be fired, criminally prosecuted, and barred from future police employment.

 On September 8, Police Chief Singletary and the entire command staff announced their retirements from their police department positions.
 Singletary was then fired by Mayor Lovely Warren on September 14, prior to his planned departure on Sept 29.
 Three Deputy Police Chiefs departed, one retiring, the other two returning to their previous ranks as Lieutenant and Captain.
 Two Commanders also departed, one retiring and one returning to previous rank of Lieutenant.

 A grand jury declined to issue any indictments against the seven officers involved in Daniel Prude’s death, after being announced by Attorney General Leticia James on February 23.
 James said that although she respects the grand jury decision, she was extremely disappointed, feeling there was sufficient evidence for officers to be charged following an investigation by her office.
 She noted several recommendations for changes in state law and department policy, regarding police response to mental health calls, de-escalation training for officers, and the use of spit hood alternatives.

 January 2021 Avenue B incident

 On January 29, 2021, Rochester police responding to a domestic dispute found a 9-year-old girl in crisis.
-They handcuffed her and shouted, "You're acting like a child."
+They handcuffed her and one of them told her that she's "acting like a child", to which the girl responded that she actually is a child.
 Officers then placed the girl in a squad car and pepper-sprayed her while she was still handcuffed.
-Sixteen minutes of bodycam footage of the incident were released on February 1, 2021.
+Initially, 17 minutes of bodycam footage of the incident were released on January 31, 2021, but on February 4, 2021, more videos were released, showing all the angles of the incident.
+In this compilation, an officer can be heard saying, "You did it to yourself, hon.", about a minute after the girl was pepper-sprayed.
+After that, in February 2021, the mother of the pepper-sprayed girl, Elba Pope, filed a lawsuit against the Rochester Police Department, to which government replied with a 15-day suspension to officer Alexander Lombard (born 1993) and administrative leave for officers Adam K. Bradstreet (born 1988) and Hannah Schneeberger (born 1994).
+The case caused a widespread outrage all over the area.